-- Avoiding procrastination – this is one of the most common ways of wasting time.
+- Avoiding procrastination – is one of the most common ways of wasting time.
 Be aware of when you’re procrastinating so you can redirect your focus.

-- Planning your days – knowing exactly what you want to achieve during a study session will help drive you towards your long-term goal of academic success.
+- Planning your days – knowing exactly what you want to achieve during a study session will help drive you toward your long-term goal of academic success.
 Smart goals can be useful here.
 SMART stands for Specific, Measurable, Achievable, Realistic, and Timely.
 Try to make sure any plans you set for your day meet these criteria – here are some handy pointers.

 - Setting time limits on certain activities, such as responding to emails or messages, so you can maintain the momentum of your progress.

 - Balancing work and non-work time – although studying is important, doing it for too long without a break is draining, especially when concentration levels are flagging.
-Realize the importance of non-work time and plan it into your life.
+Realize the importance of non-work time and plan it for your life.

 Strategies, Tips, and Techniques to Self-Motivate Yourself for Entrepreneurship Success